Nickvdb99/Fitness-Snake/README.md

 ![SLN](Images/SLNFolder.PNG)

+### Program

+To completely configure the program we will need to know in which USB-port the Arduino is plugged in.
+You will be able to find this in the Arduino software

 # TO DO
 Hoe laad je het programma in?

 Check COM poort (welke usb poort de arduino insteekt)
+!arduino programma!

 Set COM poort: Program.Cs -> "myport.PortName = "COM3"; // usb poort"